Massipssa/Docs/Bgd/kafka/stream.md

 - **Record:** is key-value pair

  * Consume -> Process -> Produce
  * ***Data stream:*** unbounded dataset (unfinite or ever growing)
  * Envent streams features:
 	* They are ordred (card ex : put money, send, recover...)
 	* Immutable data record (ex: fincancial transaction can not be modfied)
 	* Are relayable
 	* Fault-tolerant
- * Three paradigms :
+ * Three paradigms:
 	* Request-Response (online trasaction processing OLAP)
 	* Bash-processing
 	* Stream-processing

 ## Concepts

 * Time
 	- Event time: time where event occured.
 Kafka add automatically the current time to producer record
 	- Log append time: time event arrived to Kafka borker
 	- Processing time:
 		- Time at which sytem processing received data to perform some calculation
 		- Two threads of same application can have different processing time
 		- Higly unreliable and best avoided
-		PS: when usign time, time zone should be standrardied over the application
+	- PS: when usign time, time zone should be standrardied over the application

 * State: information stored between events
 	- Local or internal state : accesible only by steaming app instance
 	- External state
 * Time windows: operations happens on slices of time

 * Design pattern
 	- Single event processing

 * Two API
 	- Low level Processor
 	- High Level Stream DSL

 1- StreamBuilder: create topology (DAG) is serie of transformations 2- KafkaStream: execute object from topology. will start multiple threads,each applying the processing topology to events in the stream

 * Stream:
 	- Uunbouded, countinous real-time flow of records